iwelch/sylspace/README.md

 	- `# updatedb`

-	  we want runserver.pl to be able to locate 'sylspace/SylSpace`, whereever you may have installed it.  runserver.pl uses the unix utility `locate`, which depends on you having run updatedb at least once.
+	  runserver.pl uses `locate sylspace/SylSpace` to detect where it is installed, so it needs you to run updatedb at least once.

 	- `# chown -R yourusername .`